Free Trial

 In a science classroom, the answer is one of the three states of matter.

 Market liquidity refers to the ease at which assets can exchange hands without obstructing or affecting the asset's price.
 If investors can easily buy and sell assets from each other without shocking the price, that particular market is highly liquid.
-On the other hand, if buyers and sellers have difficulty matching up, transaction volume craters and the market become illiquid.
+On the other hand, if buyers and sellers have difficulty matching up, transaction volume craters and the market becomes illiquid.
 Trading volume and trading liquidity are often interchangeable terms in capital markets.

 Every market needs some level of liquidity to function.
 One of the reasons the stock market is so efficient is that it has enough liquidity to match buyers and sellers in a continuous auction market without creating volatile prices.
-Let's imagine a highly illiquid market to understand better how market liquidity works.

 Suppose your grandparents bequeath you a collection of rare stamps valued at $20,000.
 These aren't the rarest stamps in the world, but they have enough scarcity to create a functional market.